159 Fat Lip Falls and Richland Creek

 in the boulder field

-Now hearing flowing water up ahead, I must be getting close to Long Branch, easily the biggest drainage crossing the OHT along this southern portion of section 20 and is also my intended turn around point.
+Now hearing flowing water up ahead, I must be getting close to Long Branch, easily the biggest drainage crossing the OHT along this southern portion of section 20 and is also my intended turn around point (for more Long Branch exploration see: 197 Long Branch Loop).
 I leave the Ozark Highlands Trail before reaching Long Branch and head downhill toward the confluence of Long Branch with Richland Creek.
 Not bad at first, it gets steeper as I go.

 OHT mile marker